kishkumar96/geoprocessing/website/docs/concepts/Concepts.md

   - `values` (string | number[]) - one or more values to match on to include features.
 For example you could match on one or more EEZ names, or one or more smaller planning boundaries.

 - `bboxFilter` ([number, number, number, number]) - constrain geography to only features within a bounding box

+### Geography Switcher

+By default, a report will only display results for one geography at a time if the geoprocessing functions are designed to only process one geography at a time.
+A `GeographySwitcher` is typically used to provide the ability to switch geographies, which will run the geoprocessing functions with a different geography input.

+You could write a geoprocessing function that processes all geographies in one run, you just have to take into consideration the processing time required to complete it.

 ## Datasources